Universiteit Leiden

 Supervison

-I am willing to supervise MA students on projects concerning any topics related to contemporary politics in India and South Asia.
+I am willing to supervise MA students on projects concerning any topic related to contemporary politics in India and South Asia.
 For PhD projects, I particularly welcome those interested in development politics and political economy of South Asia, as well as questions of identity, nationalism, democracy, party-politics and contemporary social and political history of the region.

 Research